 Vidhya Ananthakrishnan is the Co-Founder and Managing Director of Catalyze Justice.
 In this role, she oversees CJ’s partnerships with different organizations across the field, guides CJ’s narrative change and communications work, and helps lead development and finance, and operations.
 Prior to starting CJ, she directed the Columbia Justice Lab’s youth justice portfolio for 5 ½ years and supported the establishment of Youth Correctional Leaders for Justice (YCLJ).
 Earlier in her career, she led youth justice reform efforts at the Vera Institute of Justice, conducted program evaluations at the US Government Accountability Office (GAO), and worked as a youth advocate and organizer in NYC.

-Most recently, she served as a Senior Fellow at the Justice Lab.
+Most recently, Gladys served as a Senior Fellow at the Justice Lab.
 Prior to that, she led the NYS Office of Children and Family Services and the NYC Administration for Children Services.
 In these roles, she successfully closed 21 state-run facilities and helped oversee the implementation of Close to Home in New York City.

-Most recently he served a Senior Fellow and Research Scholar at the Justice Lab.
+Most recently Patrick served a Senior Fellow and Research Scholar at the Justice Lab.
 His earlier roles include: president and CEO of the Annie E. Casey Foundation, director of Delaware’s youth rehabilitation division, faculty member at graduate schools at Bryn Mawr College and the University of Southern California, founder and director of an alternative school for youth with behavioral problems and a family therapist.

-Before joining CJ, she was at the Vera Institute of Justice, leading national, state, and local strategies to end the incarceration of girls and gender expansive young people.
+Before joining CJ, Mahsa was at the Vera Institute of Justice, leading national, state, and local strategies to end the incarceration of girls and gender expansive young people.
 Earlier in her career, she worked on broader youth justice initiatives at the Vera Institute and decarcerating adult jails while at the New Orleans Mayor’s Office.
 She came to systems change work after years of serving young people in schools and facilities.

-Most recently, he was a Senior Manager at the Columbia Justice Lab.
-Previously, Vincent worked at the Vera Institute and the NYC Administration for Children’s Services (ACS) Division of Youth and Family Justice where he identified areas of reform in policy and practice for youth detention, Close to Home placement, and contracted community-based alternatives.
+Most recently, Vincent was a Senior Manager at the Columbia Justice Lab.
+Previously, he worked at the Vera Institute and the NYC Administration for Children’s Services (ACS) Division of Youth and Family Justice where he identified areas of reform in policy and practice for youth detention, Close to Home placement, and contracted community-based alternatives.
 He also co-led a division-wide equity workgroup to identify racial/ethnic disparities and develop equity goals, metrics, and action plans while there.
 Vincent graduated from the Howard University School of Social Work.

 Our Partners